antcolag/runner/readme.md

 - **`Flush`** invokes flush method on a stream
 - **`Shell`** invokes a shell on a stream and executes the commands on that strean until data is available

 *Status is available for custom commands that implement the `void status(const String &, Stream &) const` method.
-All the shipped methods are stateless.
+All the shipped commands are stateless.

 ### Example